ashwani8958/OpenCV_Cpp/3_AutomatedOpticalInspection/README.md

 c) Binarization.

 ## Segmentation
-In the segmentation step, we are going to use two different algorithms:\
+In the segmentation step, we are going to use two different algorithms\
 a) Contour detection\
 b) Connected components extraction (labeling)